mittsc01/race-app/README.md

 ## Description

 Race Director is a simple way to add races and results.
 It's as straightforward as creating an account and creating a race.
-Could easily be used by a local running club or cross country team to post race information and results publicly without a lot of fuss.
+Use for your local running club or cross country team to share race information and results publicly without a lot of fuss.

 ## Technologies
 * ReactJS